 When you install an extension on a computer, include the binaries and the manifest in a subfolder of folder that is known to Visual Studio.

 You do not have to worry about the details of manifests and deployment locations if you use one of the editor extensibility templates that are included in Visual Studio.
 The templates contain everything that is required to register and deploy an extension.

 You can insulate your working version of Visual Studio while you are developing an extension by deploying it in the following experimental folder (on Windows Vista and Windows 7):

 where %LOCALAPPDATA% is the name of the logged-on user, Company is the name of the company that owns the extension, and ExtensionID is the ID of the extension.

 When you deploy an extension to the experimental location, it runs in debug mode.
 A second instance of Visual Studio is started, and is named Microsoft Visual Studio - Experimental Instance.

 Using Extension Manager

 Extensions to Visual Studio are listed in Extension Manager (on the Tools menu, click Extension Manager).
 If an extension to the experimental location so that you can test it before you deploy it more widely, it is listed in Extension Manager in the experimental instance, but is not listed in the development instance.

-For more information about Extension Manager, see Installing and Managing Visual Studio Tools and Extensions.
+For more information about Extension Manager, see Managing Extensions and Updates for Visual Studio.

 Using Templates to Create Editor Extensions